Spontaneous recovery: Renewal effect

-Since spontaneous recovery is when an extinguished response occurs after time has passed following the extinction, it can be viewed as the renewal effect that results when the CS is tested outside of its temporal context.
+Since spontaneous recovery is defined as an extinguished response occurring after time has passed following the extinction, it can be viewed as the renewal effect that results when the CS is tested outside of its temporal context.

 Role of GABA in renewal effects

 Gamma-aminobutyric acid (GABA) transmission plays a significant role in the processes of renewal and spontaneous recovery from extinction.
-In a study which tested the spontaneous recovery of appetitive responding of rats, normal control rats responded more to a CS when it was tested in its acquisition context (this is ABA renewal) than its extinction context (ABB renewal condition).
+In a study that tested the spontaneous recovery of appetitive responding of rats, normal control rats responded more to a CS when it was tested in its acquisition context (this is ABA renewal) than its extinction context (ABB renewal condition).
 This is a classic example of ABA renewal.
-Administration of the partial inverse agonist, FG 7142, to the GABAA receptor resulted in attenuated recovery in both the ABA and ABB test scenarios.
+Administration of the partial inverse agonist, FG-7142, to the GABAA receptor resulted in attenuated recovery in both the ABA and ABB test scenarios.
 The GABAA receptor inverse agonist reduced GABA transmission, and the result was attenuation of the impact of context in eliciting the renewal effect.
 This research suggests that GABAergic mechanisms (mechanisms pertaining to neurons that produce GABA as their output) mediate ABA renewal and spontaneous recovery in appetitive conditioning.
 As such, spontaneous recovery and renewal are believed to share a common psychological mechanism.

 Rapid reacquisition

 Reacquisition of a conditioned response (CR) post-extinction is often faster than the initial acquisition.
-This is an indication that the original learning was not destroyed but rather was "saved", through the process of extinction.
-Rapid reacquisition is normally produced when reinforced trials provide a contextual cue that can renew responding, by signaling the initial acquisition trials.
+This indicates that the original learning was not destroyed but rather was "saved" through the process of extinction.
+Rapid reacquisition is normally produced when reinforced trials provide a contextual cue that can renew responding by signaling the initial acquisition trials.

-Data from studies conducted on conditioned suppression provide evidence that this effect might occur due to spontaneous recovery and reinstatement of contextual stimuli that did not get extinguished, and thus remains related to the US.
+Data from studies conducted on conditioned suppression provide evidence that this effect might occur due to spontaneous recovery and reinstatement of contextual stimuli that did not get extinguished, and thus remain related to the US.

 Rapid reacquisition may be partially an effect of ABA renewal, whereby an animal (undergoing conditional learning) learns that the initial conditioning trials with the CS-US pairings are part of an original context of conditioning, whereas the more recent presentations of the CS alone are part of the context of extinction.
 Thus, when CS-US pairings are resumed post-extinction, they put the animal back into the mindset of the original conditioning context, and this contextual cue aids in reacquiring the CR more quickly than the initial learning.
-As such, rapid reacquisition will be produced when reinforced initial learning trials create a contextual cue, that in future acquisition trials gets activated and brings about the renewal of responding, at a quicker rate than the initial response learning.
+As such, rapid reacquisition will be produced when reinforced initial learning trials create a contextual cue, that in future acquisition trials gets activated and brings about the renewal of responding at a quicker rate than the initial response learning.

-The process of extinction is such that trials are not reinforced, so that the CR of the animal declines when presented with the CS.
-A situation in which extinction procedures contain both reinforced and non-reinforced trials would weaken reacquisition.
-This is because, introducing reinforced trials during extinction would result in the reinforced trials being associated both with extinction and conditional learning.
+The process of extinction involves trials that are not reinforced, so that the CR of the animal declines when presented with the CS.
+A situation in which extinction procedures contain both reinforced and non-reinforced trials would weaken reacquisition, because introducing reinforced trials during extinction would result in the reinforced trials being associated both with extinction and conditional learning.
 This would render the animal less able to rapidly learn again the CR to the stimulus.